mschilling/deskbird-mcp-server/README.md

 ### `deskbird_api_call` ⚠️ PREVIEW TOOL

 Execute any HTTP request to the Deskbird API with full control over path, method, headers, and body.
 This tool provides direct access to the Deskbird API for advanced users, debugging, and accessing endpoints not covered by dedicated tools.

+**⚠️ Prerequisites**: This tool must be explicitly enabled by setting `ENABLE_PREVIEW_TOOLS=true` in your environment configuration.
+It is disabled by default for security reasons.

 **⚠️ Security and Usage Considerations:**
 - This tool provides unrestricted access to the Deskbird API